-An analysis of available tumor biopsy samples from patients with HRAS mutant HNSCC or other SCCs enrolled in our proof-of-concept clinical trial showed a significant association between tumor HRAS mutant allele frequency, or the measurement of mutated HRAS encoding DNA in a patient's tumor compared to wild type HRAS DNA, and clinical benefit in patients treated with tipifarnib.
+In October 2018, we reported updated data from our proof-of-concept clinical trial of tipifarnib in patients with HRAS mutant HNSCC and preliminary data in our cohort of other HRAS mutant SCCs at the European Society for Medical Oncology Congress.
+An analysis of available tumor biopsy samples showed a significant association between tumor HRAS mutant allele frequency, or the measurement of mutated HRAS encoding DNA in a patient's tumor compared to wild type HRAS DNA, and clinical benefit in patients treated with tipifarnib.
 Of the 14 HNSCC or other SCC patients with a tumor HRAS mutant allele frequency greater than 20%, seven achieved PRs, one achieved an unconfirmed PR and two experienced disease stabilization greater than six months.
 No meaningful clinical benefit was observed in the seven patients with an allele frequency less than 20%.
 Data from The Cancer Genome Atlas indicate that approximately 5% of HNSCC patients have an HRAS mutant allele frequency greater than 20%.